censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 The automatic switching to HTTPS is done to prevent someone from intercepting an HTTP connection and directing it to an illegitimate server, resulting in bogus content (like a block message).
 This kind of hijacking is trivial to detect with HTTPS, so CENO can work around it instead of being tricked into loading the bogus content.

-Although very unusual, some sites do not support HTTPS, and they would fail to load with all access mechanisms.
+Although very unusual, some sites do not support HTTPS, and no access mechanism will work for them.
 If you are completely sure that this is the case for a site which just failed to load in CENO, you can edit its URL in the location bar, change `https://` with `http://`, and try again.

 If you want to always access a particular site over HTTP, you can add a permanent exception like this: